 Wake up to the deadly risk: smoking is the biggest fire killer

-Smokers are being warned that they must wake up to the deadly dangers of smoking - especially when tired - as Hereford & Worcester Fire and Rescue Service (HWFRS) as part of the Fire Kills campaign, highlights that a third of all deaths in fires in the home are caused by cigarettes.
+Hereford & Worcester Fire and Rescue Service (HWFRS), as part of the National Fire Safety campaign, highlights that a third of all deaths in fires in the home are caused by cigarettes.

 Smoking is the single biggest killer in accidental fires in the home, often because of careless behaviour such as smoking in bed or not taking care after drinking alcohol.

 When smokers fall asleep with a lit cigarette in hand, their proximity to the resulting fire seriously lowers their chance of escaping in time.

 HWFRS is reminding smokers to 'Put it Out, Right Out' whenever they light up, to install smoke alarms on every level of the home, and, to test the smoke alarms weekly.

 Without a working smoke alarm you are at least seven times more likely to die in an accidental fire in the home.

 These simple steps can help prevent a cigarette fire in the home:

 - Never smoke in bed.
 Take care when you're tired – it's very easy to fall asleep while your cigarette is still burning and set furniture alight

 - Never smoke when under the influence of drugs or alcohol.
 If your lit cigarette starts a fire you could be less able to escape